Cancer

 National and international agencies recommend:

-• Limiting consumption of sugar-sweetened drinks;
+• Limiting consumption of sugars-sweetened drinks;

-• Avoiding high-calorie foods and drinks; and
+• Avoiding high-calorie / nutrient-poor foods and drinks; and

 Sugars in the Diets of Individuals with Cancer

-Many healthy foods, including whole grains, cereals, fruits, and dairy products, naturally contain sugars, along with vitamins, minerals, fibre, and other nutrients.
 Dietary recommendations about sugars for individuals with cancer are not different from recommendations for individuals without cancer (11).

 Recommendations include: